eciii/pkdb/Containers.md

+#Linux_Technology

 ### General theory

-A container is a special execution environment in the Linux kernel that isolates the software running inside it from the rest of the OS.
+A container is a special execution environment in the [[Linux kernel]] that isolates the software running inside it from the rest of the OS.
 Such execution environment is achieved by combining several features of the Linux kernel in the right way (the Linux kernel itself has no notion of containers).
 Those features are essentially namespaces and control groups (cgroups).

 To create a a container one has to create the appropriate namespaces and cgroups.
 To start the container means to launch a process constrained to those namespaces and cgroups.
 Once the software running inside the container is done one has to clean up the corresponding namespaces and cgroups.
 A **container runtime** is a program that automates these tasks and many others (like setting up the root filesystem of the container) that facilitate the creation of *individual* containers (to better understand how exactly a container is built check out the talk [Containers from Scratch](https://www.youtube.com/watch?v=wyqoi52k5jM)).